 Access ports ignore all tagged packets.
 In the configuration below, swp1 and swp2 are configured as access ports, while all untagged traffic goes to VLAN 100, as specified in the example below:

-With VLAN-aware bridge mode, a switch port can be configured to drop any untagged frames.
+With VLAN-aware bridge mode, you can configure a switch port to drop any untagged frames.
 To do this, add

 bridge-allow-untagged no to the switch port (not to the bridge).
 This leaves the bridge port without a PVID and drops untagged packets.